jilv220/capstone/doc/testing_story_user_accesses_local_mental_health_resources.md

 ## Post-Conditions
-The requested local mental health resources are correctly listed in the search result.
+The requested local mental health resources are correctly listed in the search results.